Bessel kernel determinants and integrable equations: Differential equations

 \subsection{Integral relations}

-The jump matrix $J_\Psi(\lambda)$ is not piecewise constant in~$\lambda$; therefore we cannot complement the Lax pair of the last section with an equation for $\partial_z\Theta(z)$ with meromorphic coefficients, cf.~\cite{CD}.
+The jump matrix $J_\Psi(\lambda)$ is not piecewise constant in~$\lambda$ and so we cannot complement the Lax pair of the last section with an ordinary differential equation in $z$ for $\Theta(z)$ with meromorphic coefficients, cf.~\cite{CD}.
 However, we can get additional information for our purposes as follows.
 Let us start with a simple consequence of Proposition~\ref{proposition:behavioratzero}.